Women and religion: Islam

 Due to their isolation, it became the responsibility of the ummah, or Muslim community, to pass down the customs and traditions that mold a Muslim women's life.
 This guidance, sharia, and Islamic scripture outlined the structure for her education, employment opportunities, rights to inheritance, dress, public appearance, domestic 'duties', age of marriage, freedom to consent to marriage, marriage contract, mahr, permissibility of birth control, divorce, sex outside or before marriage, ability to receive justice in case of sex crimes, property rights independent of her husband, and when salat (prayers) are mandatory for her.

 Notably, the 19th chapter of the Quran, titled Maryam, tells the story of Mary.
 Hibba Abugideiri argues that that Quran holds Mary in higher regard to other women featured in Islam's intellectual milieu, such as Eve or Aisha, instead considering her to be a prophet and providing her with a status equivalent to that of Abraham.

 Islamic texts found in the Quran and the Prophet Muhammads teachings, give women spiritual as well as moral dignity.
 “Indeed, the most noble of you in the sight of God is the most righteous of you.”
 (Qur’an 49:13, Saheeh International) “I will not let the deeds of any doer among you go to waste, male or female; you are of one another.”
 (Qur’an 3:195, Saheeh International) Despite such, women do face oppression because of patriarchal interpretations of Islam's Holy texts on top of political systems playing a role as well.

-When it comes to POC women in Islam, the oppression such women face is often layered, both within and outside the religion.
-Within Communities that do practice Islam, POC women are not seen as lesser practicing Muslims due to colorism.
-Outside of Islamic practicing communities such as the west, POC women face Islamophobia on top of racism, leading to multiple forms of discrimination.